dahshury/WinSTT/README.md

 # Whisper-Typer

-An application for TTS using [Insanely-Fast-Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper) This allows you to type in any desktop application using your voice in over 99 languages, with very high speed and accuracy.
+An application for desktop STT using [Insanely-Fast-Whisper](https://github.com/Vaibhavs10/insanely-fast-whisper)

+This allows you to type in any desktop application using your voice in over 99 languages, with very high speed and accuracy.
-The app runs locally, no need for any internet connection.
+The app runs locally, so there is no need for an internet connection.

 ## Setup